baldurbjarnason/vivliostyle-tests/README.md

 ## Italics

 All of the Vivliostyle examples in this repository have a bug where it successfully applies the custom font to body text but not to the header.
-It uses the proper font but applies a fake italic slanted style instead of the provided italic font.
+It uses the fallback font with a fake italic slanted style instead of the provided italic font.
+The font is a free Google font called Literata and is included in this repository.

 ## Not Selector